awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-flowlog.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `LogDestination`  <a name="cfn-ec2-flowlog-logdestination"></a>
 Specifies the destination to which the flow log data is to be published\.
-Flow log data can be published to an CloudWatch Logs log group or an Amazon S3 bucket\.
-The value specified for this parameter depends on the value specified for LogDestinationType\.
+Flow log data can be published to a CloudWatch Logs log group or an Amazon S3 bucket\.
+The value specified for this parameter depends on the value specified for `LogDestinationType`\.
-+ If LogDestinationType is not specified or `cloud-watch-logs`, specify the Amazon Resource Name \(ARN\) of the CloudWatch Logs log group\.
++ If `LogDestinationType` is not specified or `cloud-watch-logs`, specify the Amazon Resource Name \(ARN\) of the CloudWatch Logs log group\.
-+ If LogDestinationType is `s3`, specify the ARN of the Amazon S3 bucket\.
++ If `LogDestinationType` is `s3`, specify the ARN of the Amazon S3 bucket\.
 You can also specify a subfolder in the bucket\.
 To specify a subfolder in the bucket, use the following ARN format: `bucket_ARN/subfolder_name/`\.
 For example, to specify a subfolder named my\-logs in a bucket named my\-bucket , use the following ARN: `arn:aws:s3:::my-bucket/my-logs/`\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)